 Frequently Asked Questions

 A: Many common perfusion platforms utilize hollow fibers as a cell retention mechanism in order to be able to flow media at an acceptable rate.
 ATF (Alternating Tangential Flow) tank attachments, for example, are a common perfusion system that use hollow fibers like a filter, retaining and circulating the cells back into the tank while passing the cell product through the membrane into a holding tank.
-However, there are several distinct advantages to C3’s hollow fiber perfusion bioreactor design when comparing to ATF tank systems:
+However, there are several distinct advantages to Cell Culture Company’s hollow fiber perfusion bioreactor design when comparing to ATF tank systems:

 - Homogenous Environment: Cells are grown on the “Cell Side” (extracapillary or EC space) of the hollow fibers, while bulk media flow brings nutrients through the “Media Side” (intracapillary or IC space).
 This allows for cells to be grown to a high density (~10E9 cells/mL) without exposure to shear stress.
 In ATF systems, the cells are freely moving through the tank and ATF space with the flow of media and thus exposed to shear.
 This is important, since cells experiencing too much shear could produce low-quality protein products.

-- Consistency: The homogenous environment in C3’s bioreactors leads to consistent protein product.
+- Consistency: The homogenous environment in Cell Culture Company’s bioreactors leads to consistent protein product.
 In an ATF tank system, cells are freely floating in the tank, and cells close to the ATF attachment draws media out may be subjected to more stress than cells in other parts of the tank.
 This leads to non-homogenous cell growth and protein production, which could affect the quality of product as a run progresses.

 Q: How are the bioreactors sampled for cell density throughout the cell culture run?

-A: C3 has performed a leachable/extractable study on the AutovaxID bioreactor system.
+A: Cell Culture Company has performed a leachable/extractable study on the AutovaxID bioreactor system.
 The results showed that all levels of extractables and leachables were acceptable for the process supporting a Phase III human therapeutic drug.
 As with other single-use bioreactor systems, each process requires testing as different media, cells and culture conditions (temperature, pH, lactic acid level, time) will have an impact on the Leachables & Extractables levels.

 Q: Can suspension cells be grown in C3's hollow fiber bioreactors?